jgaryi/E115_BirdWatchingApp/README.md

 **2.2.
 Bird Knowledge Expert (LLM-Agent Chatbot)**

+The LLM agent is the conversational layer that brings context and insight to the app.
+Whether responding to text-based questions or enhancing audio-based bird species predictions, it serves up detailed, accurate, and engaging information.
+Core features include:

 ### 3. Frontend React ###

 A user friendly React app was built to identify various species of mushrooms in the wild using computer vision models from the backend.
 Using the app a user can take a picture of a mushroom and upload it.
 The app will send the image to the backend api to get prediction results on weather the mushroom is poisonous or not.